LhKipp/nvim-git-fixer/README.md

 Plug 'LhKipp/nvim-git-fixer'
 Plug 'tpope/vim-fugitive' " Required

 " Needed for stage_hunk, undo_stage_hunk and refresh actions.
-But can be swapped out Plug 'lewis6991/gitsigns.nvim'
+But can be swapped out.
+See configuration below.
+Plug 'lewis6991/gitsigns.nvim'

 " Needed if you want to use telescope to pick the commits to fix